-Captain Kevin Haight brings over 20 years of passion for public-safety service to the foundation.
-He has developed a passion for the emergency dispatching profession, including the furthering of professionalization and standardization initiatives within the 9-1-1 system.
-He is an outspoken critic of apathetic postures towards emergency dispatching by public-safety leaders and policymakers, arguing for interventions of the status-quo.
+Captain Kevin Haight possesses 21+ years of service with the Idaho State Police.
+He has a passion for the emergency dispatching profession and is a critic of apathy towards emergency dispatching professionalization and standardization initiatives by public-safety and policy leaders, arguing for an intervention of the status quo.

-Captain Haight is a commissioner on the Idaho Public Safety Communications Commission, chairs its PSAP Standards & Training committee, serves on the board of the Idaho Chapter of APCO/NENA, serves as a regional representative on the APCO/NENA National Joint TERT Initiative (NJTI), serves on the APCO ProCHRT committee, and serves on the board of the Denise Amber Lee Foundation.
-Captain Haight holds a Bachelor of Arts degree in Business Management (Organizational Leadership) from Ohio Christian University, has completed Northwestern University Center for Public Safety’s School of Police Staff and Command, and holds a Master of Arts degree in Security Studies from U.S. Naval Postgraduate School, Center for Homeland Defense and Security.
+Captain Haight is appointed to the Idaho Public Safety Communications Commission, chairs its PSAP Standards & Training Committee, and serves on the Idaho Chapter of APCO/NENA board, the APCO/NENA National Joint TERT Initiative (NJTI) Committee, the APCO Committee, and the Denise Amber Lee Foundation board.
+He is an Idaho POST-Certified General Subjects instructor, teaching Ethical Decision-Making since 2013.
+He holds a B.A. degree in Business from Ohio Christian University, completed Northwestern University Center for Public Safety’s School of Police Staff and Command, and holds an M.A. degree in Security Studies from Naval Postgraduate School, Center for Homeland Defense and Security.